alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 apart from a little internal geothermal energy, the Earth gets most of its heat from the Sun, and most of it from infrared light.
-To begin with let us say that we can reflect half the heat out to space.
-Our little project would reflect 0.1% of the heat.
+How much incoming heat can we reflect back to space?

 To ease our task we will work in degrees Kelvin (or kelvins), which are degrees above absolute zero.